-Trad in Red Rock Canyon?
+Is there trad in Red Rock Canyon?
 Oui.
 C'est vrai.

 From the guidebook: on the far left side of the cliff.
 Layback a fingertip crack up an obvious, right-facing, arching corner until it's possible to exit.
 Climb directly above the arch to anchors in a shallow scoop.

-Other notes: #9 in guidebook.
+Other notes: it is #9 in guidebook.